lepisma/lepisma.github.io/_posts/2015-12-21-white-rhino.md

 when statements like this start to frame the basis of judgments, you know the channel of knowledge generation and communication is severely damaged.
-I have heard so many people (due to their own personal reasons) around me agreeing on similar issues like *"media torturing and twisting facts"*.
+I have heard so many people (due to their own personal reasons) around me agreeing on similar issues like '*media torturing and twisting facts*'.
 Yet, shockingly small number of people criticize these incidences of quackery with similar enthusiasm.